 This campaign is the original work of the Foundation.
 This amount that we seek to obtain corresponds to all the medical actions, and access to better health, initiated by Fair Future and Kawan Baik in the field.
 This is to ensure medical care and health care for the current year such as Medicines, single-use medical equipment, health and medical examination costs, vaccination campaigns, food supplements for malnourished children, vitamins, minor surgeries, etc…

 Fair Future provides access to medical care, for all, families, children, vulnerable people, the disabled, victims of epidemics or natural disasters and conflicts

 As a wealthy nation, we have both the capacity and the responsibility to support communities around the world so that they too can benefit from the gains of development.

 Since 2010, Fair Future has been very active in establishing programs for access to medical care, for people who cannot access it, by any means possible.
-Since 2010, we have offered health care, medical care to nearly 250,000 people in Indonesia with our own medical teams, our own health centers, those we have built with our hands.
+Since 2010, we have offered health care, and medical care to nearly 250,000 people in Indonesia with our own medical teams, our own health centers, and those we have built with our hands.